-The Oakland East Bay Symphony presents a five-concert Classical Series, running October through May, at the Paramount Theatre in downtown Oakland.
-Led by Music Director Michael Morgan, the orchestra presents a wide range of music, including masterpieces from the classical repertoire, jazz-inspired new works, masterworks from American musical theatre, and music from different parts of the world not typically heard in the concert hall.
+The Oakland Symphony presents a five-concert Classical Series, running October through May, at the Paramount Theatre in downtown Oakland.
+The orchestra presents a wide range of music, including masterpieces from the classical repertoire, jazz-inspired new works, masterworks from American musical theatre, and music from different parts of the world not typically heard in the concert hall.

 Holiday “Break Bread” Concert